kubawp/Document-IDPS-Suricata/README.md

 # Document-IDPS-Suricata

 Implementation of an Intrusion Detection and Prevention System (IDS/IPS) using Suricata.
-Developed and tested custom detection rules for various attack scenarios including port scanning, SSH brute-force, HTTP anomalies, TCP flag manipulation, and exploit detection.
+Developed and tested custom detection rules for various attack scenarios including port scanning, SSH brute-force, HTTP anomalies and exploit detection.

 # Project Overview